 Traas would remain until 1943, when John W. Cregar, who was no stranger to newspapermen, took over the bar.

-Prohibition was repealed in 1933, but already by July of that year, George Gebhard, Cregar’s partner in the Sunset tavern at 1129 N. Van Buren St. (which had also been located at 1214 N. Jackson St.), had advertised that he had "dissolved partnership with John W. Cregar ... (and) will not be responsible for debts after this date, July 25, 1933."
+In July 1933, George Gebhard, Cregar’s partner in the Sunset tavern at 1129 N. Van Buren St. (which had also been located at 1214 N. Jackson St.), advertised in the newspaper that he had "dissolved partnership with John W. Cregar ... (and) will not be responsible for debts after this date, July 25, 1933."

 (PHOTOS: Courtesy of Cami Cregar)

-The following year, Cregar paid his $200 license fee, but was then denied a license by the Common Council after neighbors’ complaints about the bar.
-When he applied for a refund of the fee, it was denied.
+In 1934, Cregar paid his $200 fee, but was then denied a license by the Common Council after neighbors’ complaints about the bar.
+His application for a refund was denied.
 Cregar’s suit was being used as a test case and more than 200 similar cases were waiting to see how the judge would rule before filing their own suits.

 The suit was dismissed, with the judge ruling that, "Even though Cregar was qualified to operate a tavern, the council ruled that under the statues, he was not entitled to a license.
 A license to sell intoxicating liquor is a privilege to be enjoyed with the conditions are complied with.
 Society has a right to protect itself and help sobriety, peace, comfort and happiness of the community, and to demand reasonable regulations, and such right is tantamount to the private rights of the individual."